 CAS research often relies on the use of shared instrumentation for routine and advanced analyses.
-CAS Core Facilities are designed to help researchers improve the health and wellbeing of people, create healthy and sustainable communities, and explore ways to advance healthy communities through the novel and innovative research.
+CAS Core Facilities are designed to help researchers improve the health and wellbeing of people, create healthy and sustainable communities, and explore ways to advance healthy communities through novel and innovative research.

 The Electron Microscope Core Facility provides microscope services to universities, industry, and commercial labs to include Transmission and Scanning Electron Microscopy, Transmitted and Fluorescent Light Microscopy, Specimen Preparation, and Instrument Training in TEM, SEM, Light Microscopy, and Consulting.

-Access 3D Lab incubates and supports transformative research and teaching in STEM disciplines, the arts, and the humanities.
-3D scanning presents countless opportunities for analytical and creative projects such as virtual museum creation, machine parts design and phototyping, digital sculpting, and forensic analysis.
+The Access 3D Lab incubates and supports transformative research and teaching in STEM disciplines, the arts, and the humanities.
+3D scanning presents countless opportunities for analytical and creative projects, such as virtual museum creation, machine parts design and phototyping, digital sculpting, and forensic analysis.
 As a shared user facility, the lab is open to USF faculty and students from all disciplines.
 We provide access to high-end 3D scanners, data processing software, training and workshops, project consultations, and a collaborative workspace.
-Our instrumentation consists of handheld structured light scanners, a FARO Arm scanner, terrestrial laser scanners, a photogrammetry studio, a drone, 13 computer workstations, and a 3D-enabled 24-seat classroom with a Promethean ActivPanel interactive display.
+Our instrumentation consists of handheld structured light scanners, a FARO arm scanner, terrestrial laser scanners, a photogrammetry studio, a drone, 13 computer workstations, and a 3D-enabled 24-seat classroom with a Promethean ActivPanel interactive display.
 Our goal is to use these resources to enhance learning, faculty research, and community engagement at USF and beyond.